 Study the origin, history, culture, ingredients, processing, classification, and pricing.
 Also research existing products, labels, packaging, services, shops, production, manufactures, and distribution.
 Learn how people buy, consume, collect, follow, recommend, get addicted, and give it as a gift.
 Go to the store and personally experience the product.

 Analyze and organize your research.
 Break your research down to datas and visualize it in charts and diagrams.

 Step 3.
 Ideation and Brainstorming

-Create three concepts for a new product and brand which offers unique experience.
-You may write an unique story, define core values and essence.
-Give each concepts a name and tagline.
+Create two concepts for a new product (service) and brand which offers unique experience.
+Or, you may choose an existing product (service), and propose improvement.

 For each concepts, create mood boards and idea sketches for brand identity.
 Present your ideas to the class for feedback.

 Select one direction and finalize the brand identity.
 Apply the brand to the product.
 You may create more applications that enhances the brand experience.

 Build time into your idea generation process to evaluate your design sketches.
 Don’t fall in love with first idea that seems to emerge magically from your mechanical pencil or sharpie.
 Be willing to rethink your freshest ideas to see if there are any new, unexpected directions that will spawn even better ones.

 The SCAMPER checklist is a time-tested tool that will help you.
 If you have a few strong ideas, putting them through this checklist will confirm their strength—and maybe even create some brand-new ideas.